 Just outside the border of the municipality of Mouronho, in Secarias, on the Alva, is an excellent restaurant with good, typical Portuguese cuisine.
 On the delightful terrace under the grape vines you can sit cool even on the hottest days.
 A beautiful view of the Alva provides a pleasant breeze.

 A Grelha: This is a very fine grill restaurant with a great BBQ vealsteak.We also liked the “panados de porco recheados” (pork with cheese and ham).

-O Algulhas, recently modernized.
-The mixed grill and “bife vitela com alho” (sirloin steak with garlic) are recommended but be free to try something else and please let us know if you liked it.
+O Algulhas, recently refurbished and modernized.
+The mixed grill and the bife vitela com alho (veal entrecote with garlic) are recommended here, but feel free to try something else and tell us how it was! (photo)

 George and Dragon (8 km) on the N17

-English pub in the midst of rural Portugal, for your typical English ales and pub meals.
-One of the few places that have a nice outside terrace!
+A genuine English pub in the middle of rural Portugal.
+English ales and typical English pub meals.
+One of the few places with a cozy terrace.

-Italian and Indian Palace (17 km) on the N17
+Italian Indian Palace (17 km) on the N17

-A remarkable combination, Italian and Indian cuisine.
-We cannot comment on the Italian menu yet but the Indian dishes are outstanding.
-The Chicken Korma is legendary here and the red house wine is as smooth as silk.
+A remarkable combination, Italian and Indian.
+We cannot yet give a review about the Italian dishes, but the Indian dishes are excellent!
+The Chicken Korma is an absolute must here and the red house wine is silky smooth.

-We really love Asian cuisine.
-Unfortunately it’s hard to find in our part of Portugal.
-As described above, we found one Indian place.
-For real Chinese or Japanese food however you need to cover some distance.
-If you want to take the effort we advise you to combine this with a daytrip to, for example, Aveiro or Coimbra.
-In both cities we know the best local Chinese and Japanese restaurants.
+If you want to take the trouble, we recommend that you combine this with a day trip to, for example, Aveiro or Coimbra.
+In both places we know the best local Chinese and Japanese restaurants.

-For all the above mentioned restaurants: Please ask us for directions or advice.
+For all mentioned restaurants: Ask us for directions and / or advice.